Stormthecastle.com banner

 Yaw of an airplane

 2. Elevators: These control something called "The Pitch" of the airplane.
 Changing the angle of these elevators will control whether the airplane goes up or down.
-Now, its important to realize that if the elevators go down the airplane will go up and if the elevators go up the airplane will go down.
+Now, its important to realize that if the elevators go down the airplane will go down and if the elevators go up the airplane will go up.
 This is because the elevators control whether the nose of the airplane goes up or down.
 The picture below explains this concept.

 Elevator is down